SanderKnape/blog/content/post/blocking-account-wide-creation-public-s3-buckets-cloudformation-custom-resource.md

 I was very happy to read in the announcement that CloudFormation support has been added already for the S3 Bucket resource.
 However, I didn't see any information regarding account-wide permissions for blocking the creation of public S3 buckets.
 In this blog post, I'll share how this can be done using the CLI and I will share a CloudFormation custom resource that you can use to block the creation of S3 buckets in code.

-# The new S3 API for account-level access control
+# The new S3 API for account-wide access control

-As part of the release yesterday, AWS updated their API with new account-level permissions for S3 through the [s3control API](https://docs.aws.amazon.com/cli/latest/reference/s3control/index.html#cli-aws-s3control).
-This API contains three commands for manipulating the account-level permissions:
+As part of the release yesterday, AWS updated their API with new account-wide permissions for S3 through the [s3control API](https://docs.aws.amazon.com/cli/latest/reference/s3control/index.html#cli-aws-s3control).
+This API contains three commands for manipulating the account-wide permissions:

 * delete-public-access-block
 * get-public-access-block
 * put-public-access-block

-Given an AWS account where the account-level access controls have not been changed yet, the `get-public-access-block` command will return these values:
+Given an AWS account where the account-wide access controls have not been changed yet, the `get-public-access-block` command will return these values:

 ```bash
 aws s3control get-public-access-block --account-id [youraccountid]